mlab817/dafaqs2022/docs/bureaus/prri.md

 ## How does PRRI address the low price of rubber cuplump?

-- PRRI addresses the concern on low prices of rubber cuplump by Value-Adding.
+- PRRI addresses the concern on low prices of rubber cuplump by value-adding.
 Higher grade of centrifuge latex and rubber sheets  are raw materials needed in producing condom, tires for luxury vehicles, tires, and medical gloves.
 This can increase the price of rubber products.
 - Hence, PRRI is promoting the establishment of village-based rubber processing plant for the processing of cuplumps to rubber crepe pale, rubber sheets.
 - In turn, this aims to increase the income of rubber farmers to at least 30%.
 - Also, PRRI will continue and strengthen its information drive on rubber cuplump value-adding.